Looking for a Border Collie Puppy?

 -

 Structural Clearances.
 The most important structural clearance to look for in both sire and dam is for the hips, since hip dysplasia is very common in the breed.
 This results from an improper fitting of the hip joint causing lameness (usually manifesting itself later on in life).
 Bad hips in the parents usually results in bad hips in the offspring, and the required surgery to fix the condition typically costs in excess of $5000.
 The most commonly recognized clearance to obtain for breeding dogs is provided by the Orthopedic Foundation for Animals (OFA) in the USA.
 Breeders submit hip X-rays to OFA which are then examined by expert orthopedic radiologists and given a net grade (ideally "good" or "excellent").
 For a Border Collie, a hip rating of fair, borderline, mild or below probably should not be bred.
-Always demand full OFA hip scores of both parents from the breeder, and be aware that OFA will not certify hip scores from a dog under 2 years of age since it is still growing.
-Occassionally it may be desirable to breed a stud dog at a slightly younger age, in which case look for preliminary hip scores from OFA that can be obtained at 12 months old (after the bone growth plates have closed), or penhip scores that can give a much more detailed evaluation of the hip joints at a younger age.
+Always demand OFA hip scores of both parents from the breeder.

 -